+James Hoyett Field Services Technician

+Retirement

 James Hoyett worked as a Field Services Technician III for the District for the past 31 years and retired this past winter.
-He played an important role in the District's many successes during that time, such as: numerous other local and state awards for its collection system and major upgrades and improvements that have been integral to the District's outstanding record of protecting the environment.
+He played an important role in the District's many successes during that time.
+We acknowledge his dedication to his duties, as he always took the lead when he was called to set up and perform traffic control to ensure his fellow coworkers were properly trained and protected.
 We thank James for his outstanding service to the District and wish him all the best on his retirement!